 Leadership

 Beeswax: Beeswax is secreted by worker bees from special glands and is used to construct the honeycomb structure.
 It provides a sturdy foundation for the hive and serves as storage for honey and developing larvae.
 Beeswax has numerous uses beyond the hive.
 It is utilized in candle-making, cosmetics, skincare products, pharmaceuticals, and as a coating for cheeses.
 It also possesses natural moisturizing and protective properties.

-Propolis: Bees collect resin from tree buds and mix it with their own secretions to create propolis.
+Propolis: Bees gather resin from tree buds and combine it with their saliva and enzymes to produce propolis.
 This sticky substance is used to seal cracks and gaps in the hive, providing insulation and protection against pathogens.
 Propolis has antimicrobial, antifungal, and antioxidant properties.
 It is used in alternative medicine, dental products, and as a natural remedy for various ailments.

 Royal Jelly: Royal jelly is a highly nutritious substance secreted by worker bees.
 It is the exclusive diet of the queen bee throughout her life and is crucial for her development and fertility.
-Royal jelly is rich in proteins, vitamins, minerals, and growth factors.
+Royal jelly contains a high concentration of proteins, vitamins, minerals, and growth-promoting substances.
 It is believed to have potential health benefits and is used in dietary supplements, cosmetics, and traditional medicine.

+Leadership